nodech/hsd-net-logger/README.md

   - ``hsd --plugins `pwd` ``

 ### Example
-  Lets run the spv in memory:
+  Lets run the hsd in memory and ignore ping and pong packets:
  `$ hsd --memory --plugins hsd-net-logger --net-logger-dir=/tmp/hsd-packet-logs --net-logger-skip=ping,pong`
   After we stop you should see that `/tmp/hsd-packet-logs` folder has been created and may look like this: